UKPLab/emnlp2018-april/README.md

     * rouge (upper bound, because reference summaries are not available during interaction)
     * read (read the rewards learnt in stage1)

+## Disclaimer
+This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

+## License
+* Apache License Version 2.0